liferay/liferay-docs/develop/tutorials/articles/02-tooling/06-liferay-sample-modules/00-intro.markdown

 - `liferay-gradle`
 - `maven`

-The provided sample modules are organized into these four main build chains, to cater to a multitude of different developers.
+The provided sample modules are organized into several different build chains to cater to a variety of developers.
 Each folder offers a set of Liferay projects that can be bootstrapped to that specific development environment.
+For example, the sample project residing in the `gradle` folder can be bootstrapped to a Gradle based development environment.
+The same concept also applies to the `bndtools` and `maven` projects.
 The `liferay-gradle` folder provides projects that are bootstrapped on to the Liferay Gradle plugin (e.g., `com.liferay.plugin`).
 The Liferay Gradle plugin is really a set of Gradle plugins that makes developing Liferay applications quick and easy.

 +$$$

-**Note:** There are two additional projects in the `/bndtools` folder that you'll need to build and publish the modules:
+**Note:** There are two additional projects in the `/bndtools` folder that you'll need to build and publish modules:

 - `/bndtools/cnf` - the Bndtools configuration project.
 - `/bndtools/blade.run` - A Bndtools project which can push modules into an OSGi